boltzj/movies-in-sf/README.md

 sf-movie-api
 ============

-Python / Flask / SQLAlchemy / API / SF_DATA (import sf-goc.cvs / JSON API (coming..)
+Python / Flask / SQLAlchemy / API / SF_DATA

+SF movies backend implementation

+Build with Python and Flask

+This my first project with Python + Flask, I've choose Python because most of Uber back-end uses it.
+Flask is a quick and powerful framework to make an API

-API
+API Routes
 ============

 /movies